paulostradioti/developers-tools/README.md

 * Very usefull for running C# script

 ## Total Commander
-* I use it a lot to copy large files over the network
+* I use it a lot to copy large files over the network and also to zip and unzip multiple files at once or based on patterns.

-## gepWin
+## grepWin
 * Useful to search for text/patterns in files within a directory and it's subdirectories

 ## Insomnia